The science of swimming

 Energy and power

 It takes energy to push your body through the water—and your body loses the same amount of energy in the process.
 The rate at which something uses energy is called power.
-According to an interesting blog post in Wired by physicist Rhett Allain, champion swimmers can briefly achieve a power of 1200 watts (the maximum power of a clothes washing machine or a very powerful vacuum cleaner), which is about three times what a champion cyclist achieves.
-It's not surprising that a swimmer uses more energy than a cyclist given that all four of a swimmer's limbs are moving all the time (compared with just a cyclist's legs), and in a more dense fluid.
-But it is surprising to me that the difference is so great: there's no obvious reason why a human body working at full tilt should be able to produce so much more power in one fluid (water) than another (air).
+According to an interesting blog post in Wired by physicist Rhett Allain, champion swimmers can briefly achieve a power of 1200 watts (the maximum power of a clothes washing machine or a very powerful vacuum cleaner), which is similar to what a champion cyclist can achieve for short periods, pumping away flat out.
 In his book The Human Machine, British zoology professor R. McNeill Alexander quotes power figures for swimming that are in the hundreds of watts.
-Consistent with what cyclists produce, that seems more likely to me.
-(It's also similar to the figure in the calculation in the box at the end of this article.)
+This is consistent with the power that top cyclists routinely generate (and it's also similar to the figure in the calculation in the box at the end of this article.)

 Chart: Top swimmers (and cyclists) can produce several hundred watts of power, which is about twice as much as the rest of us.
 This chart shows how that amount of power compares to some familiar everyday appliances.
 In theory, a swimmer could power three LCD TVs, four old-fashioned lamps, or 20 energy-efficient lamps.